 Every university employee falls into one of three categories, each with specific reporting obligations for all forms of prohibited discrimination, regardless of whether the disclosure is made by a student or employee.

 Designated reporters are employees with authority to address prohibited conduct.
 Designated reporters should submit reports of discrimination, harassment, and retaliation using OICRC’s online reporting form.
 Most faculty are not designated reporters.
 A list of designated reporters by title can be found on this webpage.
 If a student discloses sex or gender-based harassment or violence, after you have met with the student, please take a moment to complete the Designated Reporter Checklist to document your conversation.

 Most employees, including most faculty, are considered Assisting Employees under the Prohibited Discrimination and Retaliation Policy.
 Assisting Employees are not required to shared disclosures of prohibited discrimination with OICRC unless the information conveyed suggests a threat to the health or safety of any person.
 However, Assisting Employees should explicitly ask the person making the disclosure whether they want assistance with submitting a report to OICRC offer and are required to provide the person making the disclosure with information about support resources.
-If a student discloses sex or gender-based harassment or violence, after you have met with a student, please take a moment to complete the Assisting Employee Checklist to document your conversation.
+If a student discloses sex or gender-based harassment or violence, after you have met with the student, please take a moment to complete the Assisting Employee Checklist to document your conversation.
 Please do not record the student’s name on the checklist.

 Employees of University Health Services, Care and Advocacy Program staff, the Ombudsperson and program staff, and attorneys and staff assisting students in Student Conduct processes are confidential employees with professional obligations and/or commitments to confidentiality.
 Confidential employees will maintain confidentiality while offering information, resources, and reporting options.